theodorross/EColi-UTI-Predictions/README.md

  - `/models`: All trained models are saved here.
  - `/output`: All output files and summaries from training and prediction are in this folder.

+### Output files

+Output files with the prefix `NORM-` correspond to the sequenced BSI isolates used for training and testing.
+Prefixes `UTI-`, `BSI-`, and `UTI-BSI-` are model inferrences on unsequenced UTI and BSI data.

+All .csv files included are the prediction outputs for all samples in each dataset.
+All .txt files are summaries of each model's performance on the test and train data splits of the sequenced BSI datset.
+The `yearly_fractions.png` images are visualisations of the yearly prevalence of ST131-C based on model predictions and (where available) genome sequence data.
+The included `correlations.png` files are calibration plots for predicted yearly prevalences of ST131-C compared to the prevalence observed in the sequenced isolates.

+Two separate training methods were used in this study due to a re-standardisation of laboratory practices in collecting AST data.
+1. `combined` : Train a model on all data from all available years.
+Use this model for inference of unsequenced isolates.
+2. `split` : Train one model on data from 2010 and earlier, train a second model on data from 2011 onwards.
+Only compute inferrences with a model corresponding to the appropriate isolation year.

+As a result, there are several model evaluation files.
+- `NORM-combined` files correspond to method 1 above.
+- `NORM-split` files correspond to method 2 above.
+These files (without `-old` or `-new`) are evaluations and predictions based on the combined inferences of models trained on both time periods.
+    - `NORM-split-old` corresponds to evaluation of the model trained and evaluated on data from 2010 and earlier.
+    - `NORM-split-new` corresponds to evaluation of the model trained and evaluated on data frmo 2011 and onwards.

 ## Reproducing
 All results can be reproduced by running `main.py` in the `/scripts` folder.
 The python packages needed to run this script are listed below:
 - numpy